amritghimire/jira-terminal/README.md

 You can also setup Rust toolchain from [Rust official site](https://www.rust-lang.org/tools/install)

 ### Manual Installation from Github
-Compiled binary versions of exa are uploaded to GitHub when a release is made.
-You can install exa manually by [downloading a release](https://github.com/amritghimire/jira-terminal/releases) , extracting it, and copying the binary to a directory in your $PATH, such as /usr/local/bin.
+Compiled binary versions of jira-terminal are uploaded to GitHub when a release is made.
+You can install jira-terminal manually by [downloading a release](https://github.com/amritghimire/jira-terminal/releases) , extracting it, and copying the binary to a directory in your $PATH, such as /usr/local/bin.

 ## Usage